prof-xed/prof-xed/README.md

 Goal:
  - 1000 day of continues coding challenge.

+Intention:
+ - it's never about completing the 1000 days, it's about:
+   - practice
+   - learning
+   - curiousity
+   - commitment
+   - exploration
+   - self motivation
+   - making mistakes where I don't need to so I learn where I should not

 Rules:
  - Every day there should be at least one code commit or an explination of a coding expression (no matter how small)
  - Every time a days doesn't show up as greeny 🍃, the status shall reset.
  - Mandatory work (Uni, Voluntary, or work) doesn't count.
- - if one day missed the strike will reset.
+ - if one day missed the streak will reset.

 Exceptions:
  - Serious illness.